LorisYounger/VPet/Tutorial_en.md

 ### Feeding

-Click to feed to eat and drink, immediately after eating/drinking, half of the fullness and thirst will be replenished, and the remaining half will slowly increase
+Clicking on Feed > Food/Drink/Medicine will take you to Betterbuy's respective category.
+Immediately after purchasing something, the Virtual Pet will consume the product, and half of the associated hunger and thirst values will be replenished instantly, while the other half will be added gradually.

 ![ss16](Tutorial.assets/ss16.gif)

 ### Work

-Make money through interact **copywriting** or **Live**, after earning money, you can buy food and drinks or furniture for desktop pet (if there is a community system)
+Make Money through Interact > Work > **Copywriting** or **Live** (unlocked at level 10), which can be used to buy food, drinks, and medicine from BetterMart.
+There may be furniture for the Virtual Pet available in the future.

 ![ss15](Tutorial.assets/ss15.gif)

 ### Learn

-Learn to gain EXP faster
+Learn increases EXP.
+Research is unlocked at level 15.

 ### Sleep

-Less stamina exertion and faster recovery of stamina, suitable for stay online
+Sleep lowers Stamina exertion and faster recovery of Stamina, which is better for AFKing.

 ## Data Calculation

-Settings-Interact can toggle data calculation and other related operations
+Settings > Interact can toggle data calculation and other related operations.

 ![image-20230724101858667](Tutorial.assets/image-20230724101858667.png)

 ### Data Calculation

-After opening, the desktop pet will have a series of needs, such as thirst and hunger.
-If you just want to observe, turn off data calculation.
+While the program is running, Virtual Pet will have a series of needs, such as Mood, Hunger, and Thirst.
+If you just want to just observe the Virtual Pet without worrying about these needs, turn off data calculation.

 ### Computing between

-Calculate desktop pet state interval.
-The longer the time, the longer the frequency of desktop pet interaction demand, and the slower the consumption value.
-And vice versa, you can adjust it to your favorite style
+Calculate Virtual Pet Data Calculation interval.
+The longer the interval, the longer the frequency of Virtual Pet interactions and the lower the rate of Consumption.
+Adjust this to your preference.

-* If you want to feed the water/eat desktop pet only occasionally, the longer the calculation interval, the better
+* If you only want to feed the Virtual Pet occasionally, a longer calculation interval is better.
-* If you want to desktop pet glow faster, the shorter the calculation interval, the better
+* If you want to Virtual Pet grow faster, a shorter calculation interval is better.

 ### Interaction Cycles

-Decide after how many cycles the desktop pet decides to act auto, such as walking around.
-The longer the cycles, the lower the frequency
+Decide after how many Data Calculation cycles the Virtual Pet decides to automatically move around.
+The longer the cycles, the lower the frequency of interactions.

 ![ss18](Tutorial.assets/ss18.gif)

-### desktop pet moving
+### Virtual Pet moving

-Decide whether the desktop pet is allowed to perform displacement action, and the desktop pet will not move and stay put after closing
+Decide whether the Virtual Pet is allowed to perform displacement action, and the Virtual Pet will not move and stay put after closing.

 #### Smart Moving

-When turned on, the desktop pet will only move when the player interact, otherwise it will stay where it is
+When turned on, the Virtual Pet will only move with player interaction, otherwise it will stay where it is.

 ## Custom links